marklogic-community/grove/_pages/guides/data-hub-framework.markdown

 Prerequisite: MarkLogic Data Hub has been deployed to your MarkLogic host.

 [Optional] If you previously installed Grove to its default database via the `mlDeploy` command within the `marklogic` directory, remove the Grove-specific configs before proceeding:

     > cd grove/marklogic
     > ./gradlew mlUndeploy -Pconfirm=true

 ### Steps to move Grove modules to the Data Hub

 1. Determine the MarkLogic host and port the data-hub-FINAL app server is running on.
 2. At the command line, from within the top level of your Grove project, (the directory with `middle-tier` and `ui` directories inside it), run `grove config` and enter the host and port of the data-hub-FINAL app server.
 This will update environment variables for your project.
 3. Create the `ui-modules` directory inside the Data Hub project: `data-hub/src/main/ui-modules`.
-4. Update the Data Hub's `gradle.properties` to register this new location for MarkLogic module deployments.
-Add the following line to `gradle.properes`:
+4. Update the Data Hub's `gradle.properties` to register this new location for MarkLogic module deployments and UI-related data.
+Add the following line to `gradle.properties`:

     ```
     mlModulePaths=src/main/ml-modules,src/main/ui-modules
+    mlDataPaths=src/main/ml-data,src/main/ui-data
     ```

-5. If you are using a version of the Data Hub older than 5.0.1, update the Data Hub's `build.gradle` to use a newer version of ml-gradle (3.14.0 or higher).
+5. If you are using a version of the Data Hub _older than 5.0.1_, update the Data Hub's `build.gradle` to use a newer ml-gradle, version 3.14.0 or higher.
+4.0.4 is used in this example as it is the most recent at time of writing.
 Add the `dependencies` to the `buildscript` object around line 5:

     ```JSON
     dependencies {
-		  classpath "gradle.plugin.com.marklogic:ml-gradle:3.14.0"
+		  classpath "gradle.plugin.com.marklogic:ml-gradle:4.0.4"
     }
     ```

 6. Copy the contents of the Grove modules to the Data Hub project.
 Copy
     ```
-    grove/marklogic/ml-modules/options
-    grove/marklogic/ml-modules/root
-    grove/marklogic/ml-modules/services
-    grove/marklogic/ml-modules/transforms
+    grove/marklogic/src/main/ui-modules

     to